asishshaji/MediChain/README.md

 ```
 Tests are available on *test* directory

-In the home directory run
+In the root directory run
 ```bash
 truffle develop
 ```